DavidQL/ember-blog-client/Readme.md

 	});
 ```

 These tests will run in the **terminal on save** of javascript files within the /app directory.
-The tests are compiled into qunit/test.js, which is included in the index.html file also located in this directory.
+The tests are compiled into qunit/test.js, which is included in the index.html file also in this directory.
 Unit Test away!

 Qunit Tests via web browser can be found at **http://localhost:9092/**